ebloc/ebloc-broker/README.md

 coreGasMin      = 10
 gasBandwidthIn  = 100
 gasBandwidthOut = 100
-storageType     = 2 # Please note 2 stands for IPFS with miniLock repository share.
+storageType     = 2 # Please note 2 stands for IPFS with GPG repository share.
 ```

 #### **4. How to submit a job using Google-Drive**